jacklul/pihole-updatelists/README.md

 If you already imported any of the remote lists manually you should migrate their entries to allow the script to disable them in case they are removed from the remote list.

-If you used [pihole5-list-tool](https://github.com/jessedp/pihole5-list-tool) to import adlists and whitelist you can use this commands to do this quickly:
+If you used [pihole5-list-tool](https://github.com/jessedp/pihole5-list-tool) to import adlists and whitelist you can use these commands to do this quickly:
 ```bash
 sudo sqlite3 /etc/pihole/gravity.db "UPDATE adlist SET comment = 'Managed by pihole-updatelists' WHERE comment LIKE '%Firebog |%'"
 sudo sqlite3 /etc/pihole/gravity.db "UPDATE domainlist SET comment = 'Managed by pihole-updatelists' WHERE comment LIKE '%AndeepND |%'"